HR 101: The Benefits of Background Checks for Employers

 Maintaining Quality

 It’s important that employers maintain standards when making hiring decisions to keep their workplace safe.
-If an applicant has anything to hide, they will most likely not want to apply to a position that requires a background check.
-When implementing employment screening procedures, such as a background check, employers will most likely see an improvement in the quality of the applicants that apply, making hiring decisions a lot easier since they won’t have to “weed out” insufficient applicants.
+If applicants have anything to hide, they will most likely not want to apply to a position requiring a background check.
+Implementing employment screening procedures, such as a background check, will most likely improve the quality of the applicants who apply, making hiring decisions a lot easier since they won’t have to “weed out” insufficient applicants.

 Workplace Safety

-Your workplace should be a safe environment for all employees and whether you’re hiring someone new or following up with your current employees, a background check will ensure that the individuals who work for you maintain compliance and safety standards.
-Ongoing background checks are not always implemented by employers, but they help to maintain safety by ensuring that employees are still following company policies even after they are hired on.
+Your workplace should be a safe environment for all employees.
+Whether you’re hiring someone new or following up with your current employees, a background check will ensure that the individuals who work for you maintain compliance and safety standards.
+Ongoing background checks are not always implemented by employers, but they help to maintain safety by ensuring that employees are still following company policies even after they are hired.

 Certain positions require employers to include specific practices during the hiring process to ensure that they are suitable to perform job duties.
-Employers need to ensure that employees who are being hired for safety-sensitive positions, or positions that require an employee to handle company confidential materials can be trusted.
+Employers need to ensure that employees being hired for safety-sensitive positions or positions requiring an employee to handle company confidential materials can be trusted.
 Such examples of industries include, but aren’t limited to:

 Reduced Costs

-If you don’t hire the right candidate the first time, then your employee turnover rate will increase, and so will the costs.
-Employee training, recruiting and hiring, wages, and benefits are all factors that are costly to employees and have to be executed all over again if the first hire didn’t work out.
+If you don’t hire the right candidate the first time, then your employee turnover rate and costs will increase.
+Employee training, recruiting and hiring, wages, and benefits are all factors that are costly to employees and have to be executed all over again if the first hire doesn’t work out.
 Also, background checks can prevent employers from hiring dishonest employees with a criminal history, which not only is a danger to the workplace but leads to:

 It is the employer’s duty to ensure their working environment meets compliance and remains safe.
 Employers are held accountable for what they know and what they should have known about an applicant during the hiring process, as well as maintaining a safe environment throughout the entire employment.
-Depending on the industry, employees who hold safety-sensitive positions not only pose a risk to themselves, but also to those around them.
-For this main reason, employers need to take reasonable care when deciding to hire an employee and they can use background checks to get a thorough understanding of who they are.
+Depending on the industry, employees who hold safety-sensitive positions pose a risk to themselves and those around them.
+For this main reason, employers need to take reasonable care when hiring an employee, and they can use background checks to thoroughly understand who they are.
 This will reduce risks and liability associated with negligent hiring standards.

 Reduce Turnover